egedemirtas/java-ocp/README.md

 - in Java, 1 and true are not related in any way, just as 0 and false are not related

 ## Increment and Decrement
-- Pre- :If the operator is placed before the operand, then the operator is applied first and the value returned is the new value of the expression.
+- **Pre- :**If the operator is placed before the operand, then the operator is applied first and the value returned is the new value of the expression.
-- Post- :If the operator is placed after the operand, then the original value of the expression is returned, with operator applied after the value is returned.
+- **Post- :**If the operator is placed after the operand, then the original value of the expression is returned, with operator applied after the value is returned.
 - Example:
 ```java
 int lion = 3;